27 Traditional Purim Food Ideas for 2026

 18. Falafel

-Usually flavored with spices and herbs, Levantine cuisines have these delicious bite-sized foods served with a cooling yogurt dip or as a falafel sandwich wrapped in a pita or any other bread.
+Preparing a falafel sandwich wrapped in a pita or any other bread you like is also a good option.
 Add pickled vegetables for extra crunch, and you will have one of the most satisfying and appetizing Purim food ideas.

 Book an Online Cooking Class Today